Strategic communication

 Strategic communication is the purposeful use of communication by an organization to reach a specific goal.
 Organizations like governments, corporations, NGOs and militaries seeking to communicate a concept, process, or data to satisfy their organizational or strategic goals will use strategic communication.
 The modern process features advanced planning, international telecommunications, and dedicated global network assets.
 Targeted organizational goals can include commercial, non-commercial, military business, combat, political warfare and logistic goals.
 Strategic communication can either be internal or external to the organization.
 The interdisciplinary study of strategic communications includes organizational communication, management, military history, mass communication, PR, advertising and marketing.

 Definitions

 Strategic communication refers to policy-making and guidance for consistent information activity within an organization and between organizations.
 Equivalent business management terms include integrated (marketing) communication, organizational communication, corporate communication, institutional communication, etc. (see paragraph on 'Business and Commercial Application' below).
 It involves a strategic approach to planning, developing, and eventually executing communication campaigns in order to achieve specific goals and objectives.
 It also includes analyzing communication needs and overall effectiveness.

-Strategic communication management could be defined as the systematic planning and realization of information flow, communication, media development, and image care on a long-term horizon.
+Strategic communication management could be defined as the systematic planning and realization of flow of information, communication, media development, and image care on a long-term horizon.
 It conveys deliberate messages through the most suitable media to the designated audiences at the appropriate time to contribute to and achieve the desired long-term effect.
 Communication management is process creation.
 It has to bring three factors into balance: the message, the media channel, and the audience.